The Management office and the study room of Casa Buonarroti will be closed to the public from 31 July to 1 September 2023

-Students are reminded that in order to access the library and the Buonarroti Archive, a letter of introduction to the Institute of belonging is required, and it is mandatory to arrange an appointment (fax, telephone or e-mail) with the secretarial office of the Casa Buonarroti.
+Students are reminded that in order to access the library and the Buonarroti Archive, it is mandatory to arrange an appointment (fax, telephone or e-mail) with the secretarial office of the Casa Buonarroti.

 For the consultation of the Buonarroti Archives it is necessary the prior authorization of the Archival and Tuscan Bibliographic Superintendency.